 Convictions come with the penalties and their effect on your future as well as your rights.
 Generally, people are aware of the fines, jail time, and license revocation of the offender.
 They are aware of the effect on future employment and housing.
 But what many don’t know is that these charges can have repercussions and collateral consequences on your other rights.

-The right to legally buying and possessing a firearm is a constitution-protected civil right in the USA.
+The right to legally buy and possess a firearm is a constitution-protected civil right in the USA.
 And DUI conviction can have a farfetched effect on it too.
 This is why you need proper legal representation by an experienced Morgantown DUI lawyer.
-At Mountaineer Criminal Law Group, we have handled similar cases while protected their civil rights.
+At Mountaineer Criminal Law Group, we have handled similar cases while protecting their civil rights.
 We take care of the criminal penalties and administrative disciplinary actions regarding the license, and other consequences on employment, housing, and finances.
 At the same time, we ensure you choose the right way to deal with this.
 Talk to our Morgantown criminal lawyer now.

 Prohibitions Regarding Firearms Possessions